 Despite his fine club form, Netzer had missed out on West Germany’s 1970 World Cup squad.
 However, two years later at the 1972 European Championships he would prove to be the national team’s most influential player as West Germany won their first European Championship title.
 His form at club and international level resulted in a transfer to Real Madrid in 1973, a glamour signing that many believed was a response to Barcelona moving for Johan Cruyff.
 He would play at the Bernabeu for three seasons and win two la Liga titles.

-Despite being part of the World Cup squad in 1974, Netzer's game-time was limited as coach Helmut Schön preferred to play Wolfgang Overath instead and felt like he couldn’t accommodate two similar players.
+Despite being part of the squad at the 1974 World Cup, Netzer's game-time was limited as coach Helmut Schön preferred to play Wolfgang Overath instead and felt like he couldn’t accommodate two similar players.

 One of the greatest German footballers of the 1960s, Haller was a wonderfully talented, charismatic player and a real extrovert off the pitch as well.
 He was renowned for his dribbling skills and his wonderfully inventive, imaginative passing, attributes that would see him played mainly as an attacking midfielder or a winger.